Annielytix/Ready2019_AA_AI319/README.md

-# WTH Advanced Azure Databricks
-### Prepared by Laura Edell

-_What the Hack Challenge format of the Advanced Databricks Workshop_

 # Welcome

 Welcome to Ready 2019 Advanced Databricks Challenge.
 We will focus on hands-on activities that develop proficiency in advanced Databricks concepts such as data exploration using Spark, building Supervised & Unsupervised Learning Models, Evaluating Models and using advanced libraries like MMLSpark.
 These challenges assume an introductory to intermediate knowledge of Azure Databricks, and if this is not the case, please spend time working through the Introduction to Databricks challenges first.